 4. Squarespace – best for mobile responsiveness

 Squarespace is an excellent choice for small businesses looking for a sophisticated yet user-friendly website builder.
-This website builder provides a variety of store themes that businesses can use to create their website.
+This website builder provides a variety of store themes that companies can use to create their website.

 And the responsiveness is over the moon.
 The site’s overall layout, charts, and graphics are all mobile-friendly.
 Emails are also optimized so that marketing campaigns look good on smartphones and tablets.

 Squarespace gives you complete control over your website.
-You can configure coupon offers, shipping options, and manage your email lists.
+For example, you can configure coupon offers shipping options and manage your email lists.
 This allows you to have complete control over your website.

 5. WooCommerce – largest market share

-Assume you want to host a blog for your company and decide to use WordPress to do so.
+Assume you want to host a blog for your company and decide to use WordPress.
 The best part about WordPress is that it can also function as an eCommerce website for your – business.
-With the WooCommerce plugin, you can easily create a website that is functional for an eCommerce business.
+With the WooCommerce plugin, you can easily create a functional website for an eCommerce business.

 WooCommerce enables you to build a fully customizable website for your company.
 It’s a free and open-source eCommerce plugin that lets you add eCommerce functionality to your website.
-This plugin is extremely popular among businesses that use WordPress to some limit.
+This plugin is viral among businesses that use WordPress to some limit.

 Because the platform is built on WordPress, installing these extensions is as easy as checking a box.
 Some payment or shipping solutions, however, do incur additional costs.

 You can add eCommerce functionality by using WooCommerce.
 You make it simple for people to find and buy your products.
-It is a very user-friendly plugin that can be used to quickly develop a website.
+It is a very user-friendly plugin that can develop a website quickly.